Hans Sloane: Death and legacy

 He also gave the Society of Apothecaries the land of the Chelsea Physic Garden which they had rented from the Chelsea estate since 1673.

 A life-size statue of Sloane was erected in the town square of Killyleagh, the town in which he was born.

 Controversy

-In August 2020 a bust of Sloane in the British Museum's Enlightenment Gallery was moved by the museum.
+In August 2020, a bust of Sloane in the British Museum's Enlightenment Gallery was moved by the museum.
 The decision came as part of that year's wave of removals of monuments to those who had benefited from slavery.
-History Ireland editor Tony Canavan, writing of the decision and observing the fact that the Sloane family had moved to Ireland from Scotland during the Tudor conquest of Ireland, noted that "the fact that Sloane came from a Scots-Irish family who benefited from a different kind of plantation, following the expulsion of natives and the confiscation of their land, [which seemed] never to have been an issue".
+History Ireland contributor Tony Canavan, writing of the decision and observing the fact that the Sloane family had moved to Ireland from Scotland during the Plantation of Ulster (or, more correctly, during the Plantation of Antrim and Down), noted that "the fact that Sloane came from a Scots-Irish family who benefited from a different kind of plantation, following the expulsion of natives and the confiscation of their land, [which seemed] never to have been an issue".